Gain your own appreciation with the experience of a lifetime during one of our trips that occur throughout the year!

 (tetanus, typhoid, hepatitis A, meningitis recommended)

-Participants must show documentation of, or allow Northwoods to coordinate, a physician’s visit prior to departure from the United States, for prescription of anti-malarial and anti-diarrheal medications.
+Participants must show documentation of, or allow Northwoods to coordinate, a physician’s visit prior to departure from the United States, for prescription of anti-malarial and anti-diarrhea medications.
+Medications are not included and must be billed to insurance or paid for out-of-pocket.

 All participants leave as a group from Northwoods unless otherwise specified.